Antony-Thornton/MS4--Fitness-Subscription-App/README.md

 2. Add *.pyc
 3. Add __pycache__

-* Test the django environment
+### Test the django environment
 1. In the terminal type "python3 manage.py runserver"
     * You may need to expose pot 8000
-        * You should see a message as per below
+    * You should see a message as per below if successfull

 ![index web](static/assets/images/development_cycle/django_success.jpg)

-* Python Migrations
+### Python Migrations
+1. Type into the terminal "python3 manage.py migrate"
+    * I believe this migrates your files to the django website

+### Create a superuser
-    1. Type into
+1. Type into the terminal "python3 manage.py createsuperuser"

-* Install supporting python libraries
-    * Install PyMongo and Flask.
-    * Create the requirements.txt file.
-This includes the project's dependencies allowing us to run the project in Heroku

-* Create new Heroku app
-    * Sign into Heroku
-    * Select New
-    * Select create new app
-    * Enter a relevant app name
-    * Select appropriate region
-    * Select the create app button

-* Prepare the environment and app.py file
-    * Create env.py file
-    * Add DATABASE_URL with the URL from Heroku
-    * Add SECRET_KEY with a randomly generated key
-    * Add SECRET_KEY and generated key to the config vars in Heroku
-    * Replace insecure key with the environment variable for the SECRET_KEY
-    * Add Heroku database as the back end
-    * Migrate changes to new database
+2. Enter desired username
+3. Enter desired email
+4. enter desired password
+5. Confirm password
+    * You should get a creation successful message

 <a name="deployment"></a>